pferrot/grevos/README.md

 Done.
 ```

-You can have a look at the generated files in the [doc](doc) folder.
+You can have a look at the generated files in the [docs](docs) folder.